JoeyStanley/real/cv.md

 <br/>

+## Website

+<strong>Joseph A. Stanley</strong>, William A. Kretzschmar Jr., Margaret E. L. Renwick, Michael L. Olsen, and Rachel M. Olsen (2017) *Gazetteer of Southern Vowels*.
+Linguistic Atlas Project, University of Georgia. [lap3.libs.uga.edu/u/jstanley/vowelcharts/](http://lap3.libs.uga.edu/u/jstanley/vowelcharts/).

 ## Media

-Rachel Ehrenberg of [*ScienceNews*](https://www.sciencenews.org) wrote a piece called "The southern drawl gets deconstructed", based on a poster I did with Peggy Renwick, "A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech" at the June 2017 ASA conference.
-<a href="https://www.sciencenews.org/article/southern-drawl-gets-deconstructed" class="link" title="link to this report"></a>
+Ehrenberg, Rachel.
+"The southern drawl gets deconstructed." [*ScienceNews*](https://www.sciencenews.org).
+June 30, 2017.
+Based on a Peggy Renwick's and my poster presentation, "A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech" at the June 2017 ASA conference. <a href="https://www.sciencenews.org/article/southern-drawl-gets-deconstructed" class="link" title="link to this report"></a>

 Guest host on *Faith Promoting Rumors* podcast.
 “Brother Joseph,” April 10, 2017, wherein I discuss my 2016 paper, “When do Mormons Call Each Other by First Name” published in the Penn Working Papers in Linguistics.
 <a href="http://faithpromotingrumors.com/12" class="audio" target="_blank" title="link to FPR podcast"></a>